TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - [!!!]
 Remove the handling of 'dirty' cache entries.
 We switch to the CF and dirty entries are expired ones.
 - Fix flush cache
 - Delete cache via caching framework
+- Move the creation of the htaccess to the StaticFileBackend

 2015-04-20 Tim Lochmüller <tim@fruit-lab.de>